magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 1. Push to the Staging environment to test in a pre-production environment.

 We strongly recommend upgrading your Production environment _before_ including the upgraded extensions in your go-live process.

-We strongly recommend upgrading your Fastly module to v1.2.33 or later for {{site.data.var.ece}} 2.2.
+We also recommend upgrading to the latest version of the Fastly CDN module for Magento 2.

 ## Troubleshoot upgrade